-5. Shall avoid conflicts of interests in appointments and working relationships with other employees, contractors and potential contractors in Bonner County and related agencies.
-No employee shall engage in conduct which violates the laws of the State of Idaho, including but not limited to I.C. §18-

-1356 (accepting gifts that exceed a value of \$50), I.C. §59-701 et seq.
-(Ethics in Government Act), I.C. §59-201 (Prohibitions Against Contracts) and I.C. §18-1359 (Using Public Position for Personal Gain).

-- 6. Shall not accept gifts or gratuities in any personal or professional capacity which could create the impression that the giver was seeking favor from the employee or official in violation of I.C. § 18-1356 and I.C. § 18-1357. - 7.
-Shall not serve on any board or commission which regulates or otherwise affects the official duties or personal interests of said official or employee in a way that could create disadvantage for other members of the public or advantage for the employee. - 8.
-Shall not release any public record without the express authority of the public official responsible for custody of the record or without an order from a court or public agency of competent jurisdiction. - Shall not release any personnel record without the concurrence of the public official responsible for custody of the record and after consulting with legal counsel for the County or without an order from a court or public agency of competent jurisdiction. - 10.
-Shall not engage in unbecoming conduct away from work which, although not criminal, may reflect adversely upon Bonner County or its officials or otherwise impair the employee's ability to perform and bring the County in disrepute. - 11.
-Shall not use any substances, lawful or unlawful, which will impair the employee's ability to function as a valued and competent part of the Bonner County work force.
-Should the employee be prescribed a lawful substance that may impair the employee's ability to safely do his/her job, the employee is required to provide a physician's note explaining the possible effects of the medication upon the employee's ability to do his/her job and the length of the time that the employee will be required to take the medication.
-The employee may be required to take PTO/CAT leave while taking the medication. - 12.
-Shall not engage in workplace or public conduct otherwise detrimental to the reputation of Bonner County and the accomplishment of the goals established by the Board of County Commissioners or the Elected Official or the department for whom he/she works.
+- 4. Employees will dedicate their primary efforts to Bonner County employment with other employment subject to approval by the Elected Official or department head.
+Each employee must notify the appointing official of any other employment, self-employment, or other business interests.
+Other employment may not conflict with duties performed for the County in any significant way, while will be at the County's express discretion.
+Individual department rules may spell out permissible examples of "moonlighting" wherein employees may hold additional positions. - Employees will avoid conflicts of interests in appointments and working relationships with other employees, contractors, and potential contractors in Bonner County and related agencies.
+No employee may engage in conduct which violates the laws of the State of Idaho, including but not limited to, the following: I.C. §18-1356 (accepting gifts that exceed a value of \$50); I.C. §59-701 et seq.
+(Ethics in Government Act); I.C. §59-201 (Prohibitions Against Contracts); and I.C. §18-1359 (Using Public Position for Personal Gain). - 6.
+Employees may not accept gifts or gratuities in any personal or professional capacity which could create the impression that the giver was seeking favor from the employee or official in violation of I.C. § 18-1356 and I.C. § 18-1357. - Employees may not serve on any board or commission which regulates or otherwise affects the official duties or personal interests of said official or employee in a way that could create disadvantage for other members of the public or advantage for the employee. - 8.
+Employees may not release any public record without the express authority of the public official responsible for custody of the record or without an order from a court or public agency of competent jurisdiction. - 9.
+Employees may not release any personnel record without the concurrence of the public official responsible for custody of the record and after consulting with legal counsel for the County or without an order from a court or public agency of competent jurisdiction. - 10.
+Employees may not engage in criminal conduct, whether at work or outside of the course and scope of work, that reflects adversely upon Bonner County or otherwise negatively impacts the County's reputation to the public. - 11.
+Employees may not engage in workplace or public conduct that is detrimental to the reputation of Bonner County and the accomplishment of the goals established by the Board of County Commissioners or the Elected Official or the department for whom he/she works.